sedos-project/organization/docs/index.md

 !!!
 Note "Latest version"

-    * The documentation is steadily improved.
+    * The documentation will be steadily improved.
 Press `CTRL + F5` to refresh your browser's cache and load the latest version of the documentation